 Hi all!
-Spring is here and we’re all delighting in the warmer weather and the popping of leaves and plant life again!
-For many of us however, the delights of Spring often bring pollen and allergies.
+Whether it’s Spring or Fall, many of us find the delights of of the season often bring pollen and allergies.
 Did you know that while you may be eating healthy, some of those foods may be causing histamines, worsening your allergies and congestion?
 And for those of you who suffer from regular sinusitis (inflammation or swelling of the tissues lining the sinuses), there’s some good info here that might at least help bring you relief!

 You’re going to read the word “histamines” a lot when it relates to allergies.
 So, what are they?
 They’re chemicals that your immune system makes.
 They help your body get rid of something that’s bothering you; in this case, an allergy, trigger, or “allergen.”

 Histamines are part of your body’s defense system.
 They start the process that hustles those allergens out of your body or off your skin.
 They can make you sneeze, tear up, or itch.
 Whatever it takes to get the job done.

 Doctors will sometimes prescribe “anti-histamines” when we’re congested to lessen the causes of too much histamine in our bodies.
 How about looking at food, too, as an “antihistamine?”

 Foods That Can Cause or Worsen Congestion and Sinusitis: Who Knew?

 Alcohol and Wine – Sugar and Alcohol are the biggest pro-inflammatory foods we consume.

 - Chocolate – Contains refined sugar.